Pricing and related data used in BSC processes includes:

 The Market Index Definition Statement (MIDS) defines two main parameters.
 These are the Individual Liquidity Threshold (ILT) and (time and product) weightings.

-Market Index Data is used in Settlement to calculate a price, expressed in £/MWh in respect of each Settlement Period which reflects the price of wholesale electricity in Great Britain for delivery in respect of that Settlement Period in the short term market circumstances where the levels of liquidity in the market during that period are not exceptionally low.
+Market Index Data is used in Settlement to calculate a price, expressed in £/MWh in respect of each Settlement Period, which reflects the price of wholesale electricity in Great Britain in the short-term market.

-The Market Index Definition Statement is reviewed by the BSC Panel at least once every 12 months.
+The Market Index Definition Statement is reviewed by the BSC Panel at least once a year.
 Any proposed changes are consulted upon with BSC Parties and other interested Parties before the Panel determines that a change is to be made.
-A change to the MIDS is subject to approval by the Authority.
+A change to the MIDS is subject to approval by Ofgem.